1. Development of Sustainable Land Management

 2. Soil Characteristics and Elemental Dynamics in Various Ecosystems

-Soil forms, taking a long time under the effects of climate and landscape and interacting with vegetation and microbe.
-The soil formed in such a way, in turn, supports plant growth, controls the quantity and quality of water flowing out from it, and releases gases including greenhouse gasses such as carbon dioxide and nitrous oxide.
+Soil forms, taking a long time under the effects of climate and landscape and interacting with vegetation and microbes.
+Soils formed in such a way, in turn, support plant growth, control the quantity and quality of water flowing out from it, and release gases including greenhouse gasses such as carbon dioxide and nitrous oxide.
 In various ecosystems of tropical to subpolar and humid to semiarid regions, we study characteristics of soils and the dynamics of elements such as carbon, nitrogen, and phosphorus.

 3. Relationships between People and Soil/Nature/Agriculture

 To develop sustainable land management, we have to clarify how people relate to soil/nature/agriculture in addition to the understanding of elemental dynamics and the development of farming techniques.
 We are studying how people recognize and utilize natural resources including soil and what is the necessary conditions for the distribution of newly developed farming techniques, considering social and economic backgrounds.